cappe987/capmon/README.md

 ## Running in background

 Start or stop monitoring in the background.
-Cannot be combined with any other arguments.
+Can only be combined with `-a`.
 After enabling it you can view and filter the output by running `capmon` as shown above.
 ```
 capmon --enable
 capmon --disable
 ```

-capmon itself uses `CAP_DAC_READ_SEARCH` and `CAP_DAC_AUDIT_WRITE`?
-Alternatively, `CAP_DAC_OVERRIDE`.

 # To-do list
 - Check for possible out of range indexing in the code
 - Improve on summary output format
 - Add regex support
+- Filter out capmons own checks on startup?
 - Return value of cap check?
 - Create first release